In this week's Weekly Insights (this is Part Two):

 Most importantly, management is still aiming at increasing the company's distribution foot print in China by 50% over the next three years.
 This, CLSA explains, simplistically translates into roughly 15% growth per annum.

 On the basis of these fresh on-the-ground insights, CLSA suggests Treasury Wine Estates shares could well present themselves as a huge opportunity in August.
 Price target is $23 (unchanged).
 Rating: High Conviction Buy.

 Rudi On Tour In 2019

-(This story was written on Tuesday 27th November 2018.
-It was published on the Tuesday in the form of an email to paying subscribers at FNArena, and again on Thursday as a story on the website.
-Part Two will be published on the website on Friday morning).
+(This story was written on Monday and Tuesday 15th & 16th July 2019.
+It was published on the day in the form of an email to paying subscribers, and again on Thursday as a story on the website.
+Part two follows on Friday).

 (Do note that, in line with all my analyses, appearances and presentations, all of the above names and calculations are provided for educational purposes only.
 Investors should always consult with their licensed investment advisor first, before making any decisions.
 All views are mine and not by association FNArena's - see disclaimer on the website.

 In addition, since FNArena runs a Model Portfolio based upon my research on All-Weather Performers it is more than likely that stocks mentioned are included in this Model Portfolio.
 For all questions about this: email@example.com or via the direct messaging system on the website).